 Android is currently the most popular operating system in the world.
 Yet, perhaps because of our familiarity with Android as the smartphone operating system, there is a tendency to dismiss it as somehow less than worthy.
-For that reason a Top-5 list of reasons to use an embedded Android in your PoS fleet as operating…
+A POS system is a point-of-sale solution used in retail and related industries.
+Many of these professional devices run…

 emteria released its Android distribution emteria.OS for the Raspberry Pi 4B.
 The live release convinces through increased overall performance, support of all emteria functionality and, having Android 11 as its core, with the latest Android user experience.